sinanugur/cellsnake/docs/glossary.rst

 **nCount_RNA** is the total number of molecules detected within a cell.
 You can access this plot under *technicals*.

 **mt.percent** Mitochondrial RNA percentage.
 We use "^[Mm][Tt]-" regex pattern to detect MT genes.
-Higher percentage of MT genes may suggest death cells.
+Higher percentage of MT genes may suggest dead cells.

 **rp.percent** Ribosomal RNA percentage.
 We use "(?i)(^RP[SL])" regex pattern to detect ribosomal genes.
 Usually no filtering required for ribosomal genes.